Digital Nomad Exchange

 We asked expats in Thailand if they have access to public healthcare in Thailand.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Thailand.
 The government has implemented strict measures to contain the spread of the virus, including the closure of many healthcare facilities and the suspension of non-essential services.
 As a result, access to healthcare has been limited, with many people having to wait longer than usual for appointments and treatments.
 The government has also implemented a universal health insurance scheme to help cover the costs of medical care for those who are unable to afford it.
-Despite the challenges, the healthcare system in Thailand has been able to respond quickly and effectively to the pandemic, providing timely and quality care to those in need," remarked one member in Thailand.
+Despite the challenges, the healthcare system in Thailand has been able to respond quickly and effectively to the pandemic, providing timely and quality care to those in need," said one foreigner in Thailand.

 About the Author